yt-project/yt_astro_analysis/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

 This is yt_astro_analysis, the [yt](https://github.com/yt-project/yt) extension
 package for astrophysical analysis.
+This package contains functionality for:

+ * Halo finding and analysis
+ * Lightcones
+ * Planning cosmological simulations for making lightcones and lightrays
+ * Exporting to the RADMC-3D radiation transport code
+ * Creating PPV FITS cubes

 This is primarily machinery that used to be in yt's analysis_modules.
 These were made into a separate package to allow yt to become less astro-specifc and to allow these modules to be developed on their own schedule.

 ## Installation